 Payable Through Account

-Transaction account opened at a depository institution by a foreign financial institution through which the foreign institution’s customers engage, either directly or through sub-accounts, in banking activities and transactions in the country where the account was opened.
-Such accounts pose risks to the depository institutions that hold them because it can be difficult to conduct due diligence on foreign institution customers who are ultimately using the PTA accounts.
+Transaction account opened at a depository institution by a foreign financial institution through which the foreign institution’s customers engage, either directly or through sub-accounts, in banking activities and transactions in such a manner that the financial institution’s customers have direct control over the funds in the account.
+These accounts pose risks to the depository institutions that hold them because it can be difficult to conduct due diligence on foreign institution customers who are ultimately using the PTA accounts.

 Physical Cross-Border Transportation of Currency